 Note that parkinsonism was the central feature of the old, boxers’ CTE.
-And yet it would play essentially no role at all in the new, football players’ CTE.
+And yet it would play essentially no role in the new, football players’ CTE.

 Mike Webster and the new CTE

 The new CTE era began in 1997 when a former star lineman for the Pittsburgh Steelers, Mike Webster, asked a lawyer to help him apply to the NFL for disability compensation.
 Webster had shown signs of impairments in memory, mood and impulse control within a few years of his retirement from the NFL after the 1990 season.
 A local newspaper profile published in 1997 noted that he was at the time “homeless, unemployed, deep in debt, beset with medical ailments, lacking health insurance, in the midst of a divorce, in the care of a psychiatrist and on medication, and involved in a complex lawsuit over real estate investments.”
 Two years later he was arrested for forging prescriptions for the stimulant Ritalin.